Infosys UX Designer Salary in Greater Bengaluru | ₹990K-₹1.13M+ | Levels.fyi

 The median UX Designer compensation in Greater Bengaluru package at Infosys totals ₹1.13M per year.
-View the base salary, stock, and bonus breakdowns for Infosys's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Infosys's total compensation packages.
 Last updated: 11/12/2025

 Company